dutchmims/Planet_Market/README.md

 This was the second time I practiced agile in the development and planning of my project.
 Recentlyt I learn more about user stories, epics and features from this [resource](https://www.gla.ac.uk/media/Media_730149_smxx.pdf "Glasgow University: Epics, User Stories and Features")

-The following were defined in GitHub, as the primary Agile management tool.
+The following were defined in GitHub, as the my main Agile management tool.

 ### GitHub Configuration

 I set up the following:

 1. GitHub Templates:
+  Via repository settings:

 - User_Story.md: To defined the user needs, tasks to complete and user acceptance criteria.
 - Feedback.md: To document the submission feedback fixes.
 - Bugs.md: To document the bugs found in submission.

 2. GitHub Labels - for MoSCoW priority
 3. GitHub Project - for Agile Management
 4. GitHub Milestone for Epics